Jasonx63/crowdstrike-se-labs/docs/lab-02/README.md

+# Lab 02 — PowerShell Network Activity and Command-and-Control Behavior

+## Executive Summary

+This lab demonstrates how endpoint telemetry can be used to investigate suspicious PowerShell activity that results in outbound network communication.

+Using a Windows 11 virtual machine with CrowdStrike Falcon and Sysmon, I captured PowerShell process creation and network activity associated with communication to a Kali Linux system.

+Sysmon Event ID 1 recorded the PowerShell process and command line, while Sysmon Event ID 3 recorded the outbound connection.
+The matching `ProcessGuid` values allowed the two events to be correlated to the same PowerShell process.

+The lab also progressed into a reverse-shell simulation that CrowdStrike Falcon blocked, demonstrating the difference between telemetry used for investigation and prevention triggered by more suspicious behavior.

+## Objective

+The objective of this lab is to understand how endpoint process and network telemetry can be correlated when investigating suspicious PowerShell activity.

+The lab focuses on:

+- identifying PowerShell process execution;
+- reviewing command-line context;
+- identifying outbound network activity;
+- correlating process and network events;
+- understanding how Falcon can provide both investigation visibility and prevention.

+The activity was performed in an isolated lab environment and was designed for safe security testing.

+## Environment

+- Windows 11 victim VM
+- Kali Linux attacker VM
+- VMware Workstation
+- Host-only isolated network
+- Windows victim IP: `192.168.36.129`
+- Kali attacker IP: `192.168.36.128`
+- Microsoft Defender enabled
+- Sysmon
+- CrowdStrike Falcon sensor installed and communicating
+- Falcon prevention policy configured for controlled detect-only lab observation

 ## Investigation Findings

 The Windows endpoint executed a PowerShell command using the `-NoProfile` and `-WindowStyle Hidden` options.
 The command used `Invoke-WebRequest` to connect to the Kali Linux system at `192.168.36.128` over TCP port `8081`.